home-icon/Inspiration/How To Hang Peel and Stick Wallpaper

 If the heavy roll is too clunky to manage, rough-cut your panel before installing, factoring in your pattern repeat before cutting panels to avoid falling short.

 A big part of the appeal of removable wallpaper is, well, you can remove it!
 If you’re ready to do something different, start at a top corner and slowly and steadily peel downward toward the floor.
-If it’s being stubborn, hit it with some gentle heat from a hair dryer.
+If the wallpaper is being stubborn, hit it with some gentle heat from a hair dryer.
 If you save the paper backing at install and you’re careful not to stretch the panel during removal, you can even salvage it to reinstall in another spot.

 By Drew + Jonathan | Drew + Jonathan photo by Emily Shur | Illustration by Colin Hayes | Photo courtesy of Scott Living